Public Security Police (Syria): Criminal procedure

 Upon arrest, the individual or suspect is brought to a police station for processing and detained until a trial date is set.
 At the initial court hearing, which is weeks or months after the arrest, the accused may retain an attorney at personal expense or be assigned a court-appointed attorney, although lawyers are not ensured access to their clients before trial.

 The individual is then tried in court, where a judge renders a verdict.
 Civil and criminal defendants had the right to bail hearings and possible release from detention on their own recognizance.
 The prison code provides for prompt access to family members.

 In 2024, Minister of Interior Maj.
-Gen. Mohammad al-Rahmoun issued a circular for all Interior Ministry officials, in which he stressed not to use violence when extracting confessions from arrested persons, in addition to informing the families of arrested persons of their whereabouts.
+Gen. Mohammad Khaled al-Rahmoun issued a circular for all Interior Ministry officials, in which he stressed not to use violence when extracting confessions from arrested persons, in addition to informing the families of arrested persons of their whereabouts.

-Criminal Security Directorate

 Structure

 Since 8 July 2019, the head of the Criminal Security Directorate is General Nasser Deeb, former head of the Hama branch of the Political Security Directorate and former assistant director of the Damascus branch.
 Within the Criminal Security Directorate there are seven police divisions and branches: